 Recent years have seen insect numbers fall by up to 80% in certain locations, a situation which represents a threat to nature and people alike.
 Insects, after all, are not just a source of food for other animals – they can also offer a natural form of pest control.
 As their proper habitats are constantly shrinking, specially created hotels provide different species like wild bees or certain types of wasp with a much-needed home.

-At Hamburg-Harburg station, we have planted the platform areas with new vegetation and installed an insect hotel.
+At Hamburg-Harburg station, DB has planted the platform areas with new vegetation and installed an insect hotel.
 Mason bees, ladybugs and other flying friends can go there to nest and hibernate in safety.
 At the future station in Renningen in Baden-Wuerttemberg there are also several NABU certified insect hotels on the butterfly meadow.
 More are planned.

-In July 2024, we installed two insect hotels at the ICE maintenance depot in Rummelsburg, Berlin.
-Together with our partner gartenetage Vertriebs GmbH, we have created a new home for bumblebees, bees, butterflies & co.
+In July 2024, two insect hotels at the ICE maintenance depot in Rummelsburg, Berlin were installed.
+Together with the partner gartenetage Vertriebs GmbH, DB has created a new home for bumblebees, bees, butterflies & co.
 The rustic insect hotels with slate roofs are located directly next to a 2800 square meter rainwater infiltration area where a wildflower meadow has been sown.

 Insect hotels along the railroad line

-Over the course of 2024, we will also be installing a total of 100 insect hotels along the entire railroad line of the Südostbayernbahn (SOB).
-This will enable us to protect wild bees, for example.
+Over the course of 2024, DB has also installed a total of 100 insect hotels along the entire railroad line of the Südostbayernbahn (SOB).
+This will enable protection of wild bees, for example.
 An animal species that is crucial for the pollination and reproduction of many plant species.